A sanction is a penalty for breaching a law or rule.

 The member or registered student may also have to pay part or all of the costs of the proceedings (although this is not a sanction).

-The CIMA indicative sanctions guidance (PDF 877KB) and Annexure to Indicative Sanctions Guidance - published May 2018.pdf (PDF 446) set out the level of sanction that may typically be offered or imposed.
+The CIMA indicative sanctions guidance (PDF 877KB) and Indicative Sanctions Annexure to Guidance updated February 2021 (PDF 308KB), set out the level of sanction that may typically be offered or imposed.
 It is used as guidance for the investigation and disciplinary committees although each case of misconduct is considered individually on the evidence provided.